Gymnastics doctor faces more charges in sex assault case

 (CNN)A former gymnastics physician who's accused of sexually assaulting dozens of women and girls in his care is facing a new round of criminal allegations.

 Larry Nassar has been charged with 22 felony counts of first-degree criminal sexual conduct, Michigan Attorney General Bill Schuette said Wednesday.
+Nassar on Thursday pleaded not guilty to all charges.

 Federal, state and university agencies are investigating dozens of reports against Nassar, 53, who served as the USA Gymnastics physician in four Olympics competitions and team doctor for Michigan State University's gymnastics and women's crew teams.

-The latest charges, filed in two Michigan counties, stem from allegations that Naser sexually abused young female athletes under the guise of medical care in his home and medical settings, including the MSU sports medicine clinic and Twistars Gymnastics Club.
+The latest charges, filed in two Michigan counties, stem from allegations that Nassar sexually abused young female athletes under the guise of medical care in his home and medical settings, including the MSU sports medicine clinic and Twistars Gymnastics Club.

 "This guy is disgusting.
 This guy is despicable.
 He is a monster," Schuette said.